Taro the Dragon Boy: Plot

 During his conversation with the serpent, Taro learns that nine mountains over lives a yamanba that could point him in the right direction.
 Taro takes that information and finds the yamanba.
 The yamanba tells him what he seeks and lets slip she was responsible for the serpent.
 After narrowly escaping the yamanba, Taro is overpowered by yukionna.

 The following morning, Aya finds Taro near frozen and able to revive him.
 With her aid, Taro finds the lake where his mother, Tatsu, now lives.
 Tatsu tells Taro why she was transformed; as a mother heavy with child fulfilling her duties to her unborn child, she needed to eat, but neglecting her duties to the rest of her village, she left nothing of her catch for the other workers.

 Taro then proposes a means to make the lives of the villagers back home better, by making for them a new home with large rice paddies.
-Taro and Tatsu them attempt to break the dam that formed the lake Tatsu resides in.
-Although they succeed, Tatsu's body is broken, and after seeing the lake had emptied, Taro concluded she had died.
-Mourning the loss of his mother, Taro is relieved to see her life was returned and she is yet again human.
+Taro and Tatsu then attempt to break the dam that formed the lake Tatsu resides in.
+Although they succeed, Tatsu's body is broken, and after seeing the lake had emptied, Taro concludes she had died.
+He mourns the loss of his mother, only to realize that her life has returned and she is human yet again, much to his relief.
 Their actions are successful and the new flooded low lands enable prosperity for all the villagers Taro has helped, not only along his way but from his home village.

+A Shock for Chinese Audiences

+"Taro the Dragon Boy" was the first animated film imported from Japan to China.
+It was released in 1979, and at the time many kindergartens organized outings for children to watch it—the box office did very well.
+It was an era of social conservatism not long after the Cultural Revolution had just ended.
+In the film's ending, a shot of Taro's mother completely nude appears with no censorship or alteration in China.
+As it was the first time the audience had seen a nude woman in a movie, it was extremely shocking.
+Yet in the 21st century, on online video platforms in China, the nude scene from this film was handled with censorship.